TMasoud/XGBoost_to_aggretae_OVR_Classifiers/README.md

 | 106     | 111     | 203     | 354     | 19      | 18      | 332     | 196     | Class-C |
 | ...     | ...     | ...     | ...     | ...     | ...     | ...     | ...     | ...     |

+## Code
+The code begins with finding the best training parameters using the hyperopt library (https://hyperopt.github.io/hyperopt/).